horaios/fedora-coreos-example/README.md

 case you want to launch on VMWare Fusion (or Workstation).
 The OVA conversion doesn't account for them.

 1. Deploy the etcd cluster
-2. Once provisioning is finished and the VM is in its second boot (required for installing VMWare tools), log into each member machine and change the cluster state from `new` to `existing` in `/etc/systemd/system.conf.d/10-default-env.conf`
+2. Once provisioning is finished and the VM started the second time (required for installing VMWare tools), log into each member machine and change the cluster state from `new` to `existing` in the systemd default environment found in `/etc/systemd/system.conf.d/10-default-env.conf`
 3. In the meanwhile you can deploy Traefik
 4. The base infrastructure should now be in place to add additional services, such as the `hello-world` example.